-At 3:00 a.m. on Aug.
-23, 2008, the Obama campaign sent out text messages and e-mails to supporters.
-"Friend -- I have some important news that I want to make official," the e-mail read.
-"I've chosen Joe Biden to be my running mate" [source: New York Times].
-At the Democratic Convention five days later, Biden accepted: "Yes.
-Yes, I accept your nomination to run and serve Barack Obama, the next president of the United States" [source: Reuters].
+At 3 a.m. on Aug.
+23, 2008, the Obama campaign sent out text messages and emails to supporters letting them know he'd chosen Joe Biden to be his running mate.
+At the Democratic Convention five days later, Biden accepted [source: Reuters].

 While Biden and Obama initially differed in personality and temperament, their relationship grew into a budding "bromance" culminating in Obama's surprise 2016 decision to award Biden the Presidential Medal of Freedom, the nation's highest civilian honor [sources: New York Times, CNN].

 During his eight years as vice president, Biden served in a number of high-profile capacities at President Obama's request.
 When the two men took office, the U.S. was mired in the Great Recession.
 Obama tapped Biden to oversee the $840 billion recovery package included in the American Recovery and Investment Act.
 Biden also used his bipartisan Senate connections to help pass the Dodd-Frank Act to tighten regulation of the financial sector [source: Obama White House].

 Biden also played a key role in preventing the U.S. from careening over the so-called " fiscal cliff" in 2013.
 He entered tense negotiations with Republican Senator Mitch McConnell that resulted in critical compromises acceptable to both parties [source: Biography].